zdravkov/kendo-docs/dataviz/supported-browsers.md

     * **Image export** is not supported.
     * 64-bit versions do not support text rotation.
     * Pie and donut charts don't have gradients
+* Internet Explorer 10 does not support dashed lines in canvas.
+This affects the exportImage as well.
 * Android 2.x will use non-interactive canvas output

 > Quirks mode is not supported.
 Always specify [DOCTYPE](http://reference.sitepoint.com/html/doctypes) on your pages.